 The Yak-28PP was fitted with the uprated R-11AF2-300 engines, and was crammed full of countermeasures gear, leading to a clutter of antenna fairings over the fuselage.
 The Yak-28PP was unarmed, but it could carry a pod of 57-millimeter rockets on each outer wing, with the rockets carrying warheads full of chaff to blind adversary radars; the aircraft was also fitted with chaff-flare dispensers for self-defense.
 The Yak-28PP was designed to accompany attack aircraft as they penetrated hostile airspace, using its jammers and chaff rockets to protect the strike package.
 Total production of the Yak-28PP is unclear.

 * As mentioned, the Brewer series was rushed into service to give the VVS a supersonic strike capability.
-To no great surprise, at first reliability, particularly of the engines, was nothing to write home about.
-The Brewer was a more complicated machine than the previous generation of Soviet aircraft, and so manufacturing and maintenance were strained accordingly.
-The worst problems were fixed in time, but the type would never achieve the "shovel sturdiness" of the best Soviet gear, and the accident rate would be high -- though in maturity the accidents were usually due to pilot error or failure to perform proper maintenance, the machine being unforgiving of either.
+To no great surprise, at the outset reliability, particularly of the engines, was nothing to write home about.
+The Brewer was a more complicated machine than the previous generation of Soviet aircraft, with the result that manufacturing and maintenance were strained accordingly.
+The worst problems were fixed in time, but the type would never achieve the "shovel sturdiness" of the best Soviet gear, and the accident rate would be high -- though in maturity, the accidents were usually due to pilot error or failure to perform proper maintenance, the machine being unforgiving of either.

 Brewers originally flew in natural metal colors, but later they featured disruptive camouflage schemes, which were applied in a few cases to the Maestro trainers even though they had no real operational capability.
 Brewer bombers participated in the invasion of Czechoslovakia in 1968, but dropped no bombs.

 The only actual strikes performed by any of the Brewer bombers were on 9 November 1975 -- against Soviet shipping.
 The crew of a Red Navy frigate operating in the Baltic, the STOROZEVHOY, had mutinied the day before, and the authorities ordered the vessel sunk before it could reach neutral port in Sweden.
-Some officials were so excited that they wanted the frigate obliterated with a tactical nuclear weapon, but they were overruled by calmer heads.
-Although the weather was lousy, a Yak-28B found the ship and dropped two 250 kilogram (550 pound) HE bombs behind its stern, persuading the crew to surrender.
+Some officials were so vexed that they wanted the frigate obliterated with a tactical nuclear weapon, but they were overruled by calmer heads.
+Although the weather was lousy, a Yak-28B found the ship and dropped two 250-kilogram (550-pound) HE bombs behind its stern, persuading the crew to surrender.

 Although prototypes featured the R-11AF-300 engine, production machines used the uprated R-11AF2-300 engine.
 Early production had a short radome; later production had a longer, more sharply pointed radome that improved aerodynamics and gave the machine a more dartlike appearance.